Vikas10102001/Trainex/README.md

 - **Top Section:** This section contains 4 cards.

   - The first card displays data like the appointment count (today and weekly).
 Weekly count represents the count of appointments for the current week (from Sunday to Saturday).
 This section also contains information about the next appointment.
-  - The second card ("Add Client") is not implemented yet but will open the form for adding new clients when implemented.
+  - The second card ("Add Client")  will open the form for adding new clients.
   - The third card ("View Calendar") allows you to open the calendar.
   - The fourth card contains information about the next appointment.